sandro-meyer/Awesome-Design-Tools/README.md

 * [Reflector](https://www.airsquirrels.com/reflector) — Reflector is a basic screen-mirroring and recording tool so you can conduct user tests remotely, using any existing wireframes or prototypes.
 * [Reframer](https://www.optimalworkshop.com/reframer) — a research tool that helps your team to capture, tag (code) and identify patterns in qualitative data across multiple research participants.
 * [Survey Monkey](https://www.surveymonkey.com/) — online survey tool to capture the voices and opinions of the people who matter most to you.
+* [TestingTime](https://www.testingtime.com/) — recruit study participants within 48h for interviews, usability tests, focus groups etc. and choose from a community of over 250'000 people from Europe and the US.
 * [Typeform](https://www.typeform.com/) — use a simple drag-and-drop interface to create any kind of form, survey, or questionnaire, and even take credit card payments.
 * [Wufoo](https://www.wufoo.com) — сreate forms, collect data and payments, and automate your workflows.
 * [YesInsights](https://www.yesinsights.com/) — simple one question and NPS surveys to improve your business.